 5 Important Facts about Quit Claim Deeds

 Deeds are legal instruments used to transfer real estate, and almost everyone will encounter a deed of some sort at one time or another.
+Property deeds are the documents used in real estate transactions to transfer ownership, and quit claim deeds are one type of property deed.

 There are three main types of deeds: